 From a genetic point of view, Romeyka belongs to the Pontic group, which, along with Cappadocian, is found at the core of the Asian Minor Greek group (Drettas 1999, Horrocks 2010, Kontossopoulos 1981).
-According to Sitaridou (2014), Romeika in Pontus prior to islamization was already a very conservative variety of Greek.
+According to Sitaridou (2014), Romeika in Pontus was already a very conservative variety of Greek prior to islamization.
 When islamisation took place, the Romeika of Muslim speakers was isolated from both: (i) other varieties of (post-)medieval vernacular Greek and (ii) the Romeika of Christian speakers (which, post-Lausanne, started to be referred to as ‘Pontic Greek’) and which has since aligned, to some extent, to Modern Greek.

 Urgency of the Romeyka documentation

-- Romeyka is endangered, classified as “definitely endangered” by Unesco and as “severely endangered” by the Encyclopaedia of the World’s Endangered Languages.
+- Romeyka is endangered, classified as “definitely endangered” by UNESCO and as “severely endangered” by the Encyclopaedia of the World’s Endangered Languages.
 Romeyka is under serious danger of becoming attrited through further contact with Turkish, which is the major language of the community.
-Most importantly, Romeyka is under threat of becoming extinct because children no longer speak it.
+Most importantly, Romeyka is under threat of becoming extinct because less and less children speak it.